Updated: Jan 11, 2026

 Afternoon

-Île de la Cité historic island and Notre-Dame Cathedral exterior in Paris, France
+Île de la Cité historic island with Notre-Dame Cathedral Gothic architecture exterior, Paris, France

 Illustrative